-This morning Canon has released details of its latest CMOS creation.
-That takes first place as the worlds largest CMOS sensor measuring 202 x 205 mm or 7.95 x 8.07 inches.
+This morning, Canon has released details of its latest CMOS creation, which takes first place as the world’s largest CMOS sensor, measuring 202 x 205 mm or 7.95 x 8.07 inches.

-Past problems when creating larger CMOS included the increase in the amount of time required between the receiving and transmission of data signals, which posed a challenge to achieving high-speed readout.
+Past problems when creating larger CMOS sensors included the increase in the amount of time required between the receiving and transmission of data signals, which posed a challenge to achieving high-speed readout.
+This delay in data transmission often resulted in lower performance and limited the practical applications of larger sensors.

-Because the increased size of the new Canon CMOS sensor its allows more light to be gathered and enables photography in very low-light environments.
-Making it now possible to capture images with only one-hundredth the amount of light required by a 35 mm full-frame CMOS sensor and allowing 60 frame-per-second video with a mere 0.3 lux of illumination.
+Because of the increased size of the new Canon CMOS sensor, it allows more light to be gathered and enables photography in very low-light environments.
+This is a significant advancement, as it makes it possible to capture images with only one-hundredth the amount of light required by a 35 mm full-frame CMOS sensor.
+This capability is particularly beneficial for applications such as astrophotography, wildlife photography, and surveillance, where lighting conditions are often less than ideal.

 Via Engadget